madhvesh/systemdesign-notes/cassandra_notes.md

 - Map: Key Value pairs
        Todo={'1':'abc', '2':'def'}

-Use of FROZEN in collection
+Use of FROZEN keyword in collection
   1. Nest datatypes in collection
   2. Will serialize multiple components in a single value
   3. FROZEN collection are treated as BLOBs